rana2hin/University-Search-App/docs/ROADMAP.md

 -   **[AI] Prompt Engineering & Refinement**:
     -   Experiment with different prompts for the `AdmissionRequirementsModal` to improve the consistency and accuracy of the JSON output.
-    -   Add logic to handle cases where the model returns an error or refuses the request.
+    -   Add more robust logic to handle cases where the model returns an error or refuses the request.

--   **[Feature] Persist User Settings & Cache**:
+-   **[Feature] Persist User Settings**:
-    -   Use `localStorage` to save the user's selected state filters between browser sessions.
+    -   Use `localStorage` to save the user's selected state filters and active tab (List/Map) between browser sessions.
-    -   Remember the user's last active tab (List or Map View).
-    -   Persist the client-side AI search cache in `localStorage` so that results are not lost on page refresh.
+    -   **Note**: Persisting the AI cache in `localStorage` can also be done but will be superseded by the medium-term backend goal.

 -   **[Performance] List View Optimization**:
     -   Implement list virtualization (windowing) for the university card list to improve performance when displaying a very large number of universities.

 ---

-## 中期 (Medium-Term: Next 3-9 Months)
+## Medium-Term (Major New Features)

-These goals involve adding significant new features that expand the application's capabilities.
+These goals involve adding significant new features that expand the application's capabilities, with a focus on a shared backend.

+-   **[Data] Shared, Persistent Caching via Backend**:
+    -   **This is the most critical next step.** Transition the current, temporary client-side cache to a shared, persistent backend cache.
+    -   **Implementation**: Use a Backend-as-a-Service (BaaS) platform like **Firebase (Firestore)** or **Supabase**.
+    -   **Benefit**: This will allow all users to benefit from previous searches made by anyone, making the app significantly faster for everyone and drastically reducing the total number of Gemini API calls.
+The cache will also persist between sessions.

 -   **[Feature] Advanced Filtering & Sorting**:
     -   Add a "Sort By" option (e.g., alphabetically, by state).